 A continuation of MATH 1410 and the second course in math for elementary education which is restricted to students majoring in Elementary or Early Childhood Education.
-Topics include introductory elements of probability and statistics and the basic concepts of Euclidean geometry and coordinate geometry including congruence, similarity, measurements, areas, and volumes.
-Prerequisite: MATH 1410 \ This course is part of the general education core.
+Topics include

-MATH 1530 Probability/Statistics\ (Non-Calculus) (Formerly MATH 1510) 3 Credits 3 Class Hours
+MATH 1530 Probability/Statistics\ (Non-Calculus) (Formerly MATH 1510) 3 Credits

 An introduction to basic concepts and formulas for both descriptive and inferential statistics.
 Topics include the nature of data, uses and abuses of statistics, methods of sampling, summarizing data, pictures of data, counting techniques, measures of central tendency, measures of variation, measures of position, understanding probability, binomial and normal distributions, central limit theorem, confidence intervals, fundamentals of hypothesis testing for both one and two samples, ANOVA, linear regression, and a brief introduction to nonparametric statistics.
-Prerequisite: DSPM 0850 \ This course is part of the general education core.
+Prerequisite: DSPM 0850 \ This course is part of the general

-MATH 1630 Finite Mathematics\ (Formerly MATH 1610) 3 Credits 3 Class Hours
+MATH 1630 Finite Mathematics\ (Formerly MATH 1610) 3 Credits